swampcoin/sentinel/sentinel-for-windows.md

 e) Save changes and close file

 f) Double click “run_sentinel.bat” and wait 30 seconds or press “1” on keyboard.
-If you see green messages with a data and the message "RUnning Sentinel" its working!
+If you see green messages with a data and the message "Running Sentinel" its working!